collier-jo/battle/README.md

 So we can play a personalised game of Battle,
 We want to Start a fight by entering our names and seeing them

+As Player 1,
+So I can see how close I am to winning
+I want to see Player 2's Hit Points

 # domain modelling #

 Object    | Message